Mens Behaviour Change

 Safer Futures

-Safer Futures is a 20 week group program that provides an opportunity for men to learn more about the impact of their behaviour, take responsibility and be a safe man.
-This involves a combination of 13 weeks of group content and 7 weeks of individual support across the 20 weeks.
+Safer Futures is a 20 session group program that provides an opportunity for men to learn more about the impact of their behaviour, take responsibility and be a safe man.
+This involves a combination of 13 sessions of group content and 7 sessions of individual support across the engagement period.

 The partners, former partners and children of participants are also supported through invitation by a Women and Children’s Advocate- for more information please click here link to WCA service page